 The $25,000 Tesla: Tesla Model 2 Price, Specs, and Battery Range

-One other factor that may influence the final cost of the Model 2 is whether or not Tesla manages to implement full body casting for the new platform, reducing the number of parts needed for the body of the car and reducing production time.
-There are certainly rumors out there that Tesla has already ordered the presses necessary to do this at the Shanghai Gigafactory, though these have yet to be substantiated.
+One other factor that may influence the final cost of any future budget Tesla is whether or not Tesla manages to implement larger-scale production efficiencies for a new platform, reducing the number of parts needed and reducing production time.
+There have been plenty of rumors around casting, batteries, and lower-cost production methods, but none of that has translated into a confirmed Model 2 launch yet.

-Next, let’s run through some probable Tesla Model 2 specifications: body type, features, and battery range.
+Next, let’s run through some possible Tesla Model 2 specifications: body type, features, and battery range.

-With a budget pricing scheme and the body style of Tesla’s competition in the budget EV arena, the Model 2 is likely to be a scaled down version of the Model 3 (or Model Y).
-Possible body styles are a small hatchback sedan or compact car body with scaled-back interior features and options in comparison to the Model 3 / Model Y. As a budget Tesla hatchback, the Model 2 would directly compete with likely EV rivals in the upcoming electric Renault 4 or the VW ID.2.
+With a budget pricing scheme and the body style of Tesla’s competition in the budget EV arena, the Model 2 would likely be smaller than the Model 3 or Model Y. Possible body styles are a small hatchback, compact sedan, or small crossover with scaled-back interior features and options in comparison to the Model 3 / Model Y. As a budget Tesla hatchback or compact EV, the Model 2 would compete with lower-cost EVs globally, including vehicles like the Renault 4 E-Tech, VW ID.2, and other small EVs that are more common outside the US

-At a budget-friendly price, we should assume that Tesla will build the Model 2 with all things in moderation.
-And while Tesla does sporty well with all of their cars, the Model 2’s 0-60 acceleration will be slower than other Models, probably closer to 5-7 seconds.
-It will still have that instant Tesla torque, but less of a thrill ride feel and a bit more jostle as the suspension quality is reduced.
+At a budget-friendly price, we should assume that Tesla would build the Model 2 with all things in moderation.
+And while Tesla does sporty well with all of their cars, the Model 2’s 0-60 acceleration would likely be slower than other models, probably closer to 5-7 seconds.
+It would still have that instant Tesla torque, but less of a thrill ride feel and probably fewer premium suspension and interior features.

 With specification speculation out of the way, let’s take a look at some possible timelines for the Model 2: